 Everything the body does for you while you sleep

-During sleep several processes related to the health of the individual are carried out.
-First, hormones such as somatotatin and leptin are secreted.
+During sleep, several processes related to the health of the individual are carried out.
+First, hormones such as somatostatin and leptin are secreted.

 Sleeping well is essential for the brain, more than for any other organ.
 During sleep, neural connections are reorganized with the aim of processing all the information obtained during the day.
 The brain analyzes the emotions and stressors to handle them properly.
 Consolidates the information and knowledge obtained and stores it in memory.
 Finally, it eliminates waste products of neuronal activity.
 Therefore, it is understandable that insomnia has a significant impact on your health.

 Do we have to sleep 8 hours every night?